avkcode/vault/README.md

-  print-%           - Print the value of a specific variable get-vault-ui      - Fetch the Vault UI Node IP and NodePort build-vault-image - Build the Vault Docker image exec              - Execute a shell in the vault-0 pod logs              - Stream logs from the vault-0 pod switch-namespace  - Switch the current Kubernetes namespace archive           - Create a git archive bundle            - Create a git bundle
+  print-%           - Print the value of a specific variable get-vault-ui      - Fetch the Vault UI Node IP and NodePort build-vault-image - Build the Vault Docker image exec              - Execute a shell in the vault pod logs              - Stream logs from the vault pod switch-namespace  - Switch the current Kubernetes namespace archive           - Create a git archive bundle            - Create a git bundle